5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 There are some components (like USB Controllers, LAN cards, Audio Codecs, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
 The fixes below resolve the instant wake issue.

 ### Technical Background
-The `DSDT` contains `_GPE` (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each of these events has its own number assigned to it and can can be triggered by different methods, such as `_PRW` (Power Resource for Wake).
+The `DSDT` contains `_GPE` (General Purpose Events) which can be used to signal various types of events, such as power management events to the operating system.
+GPE registers are memory locations that contain bits that can be set or cleared to enable or disable specific GPEs.
+GPEs can be triggered by pressing the Power/Sleep Button, opening/closing the Lid, for example, etc. Each of these events has its own number assigned to it and can can be triggered by different methods, such as `_PRW` (Power Resource for Wake).

 Used in Devices, the `_PRW` method describes their wake method by using packages which return two power resource values if the corresponding `_GPE` is triggered.
 This `Return` package consists of 2 bytes (or Package Objects):